 Pipeline companies’ relationships with Indigenous groups are a critical component to building a better future for all Canadians.
 CEPA members recognize the value in building and maintaining mutually beneficial, long-term relationships with Indigenous groups through principled approaches to Indigenous relations.

-These principles have been developed by CEPA and our member companies and govern interactions with Indigenous and Native American people:
+The following principles have been developed by CEPA and its member companies to govern interactions with Indigenous groups:

 Building a pipeline can put pressure on the traditional Indigenous way of life.
 To minimize this pressure, pipeline operators work closely with Indigenous communities to deliver economic prosperity while preserving traditional culture.
 Operators also find it beneficial to learn local traditional knowledge of the land, forest, water and wildlife.

 Pipeline operators seek to establish long-term relationships with Indigenous communities.
 To build the foundation of this relationship, companies have capacity building programs to help develop the skills necessary to benefit from pipeline development while protecting the environment and their traditional way of life.